Warning

 Publishing pages from test to live

-When you first take your marketplace live, your live marketplace environment is created as a duplicate of your test marketplace.
+When you first take your marketplace live, your Live marketplace environment is created as a duplicate of your Test (or Dev) marketplace.
 This includes all your page assets.

 You can also modify your marketplace content pages after going live.
-You will still need to make and test the changes in your test environment.
-Then, after you are happy with all your page changes, you can click the "Copy to live" button.
+You will still need to make and test the changes in your Test environment.
+Then, after you are happy with all your page changes, you can click the "Copy to..." button.

 Content layout